-The current COVID-19 pandemic affects almost all people to some degree.
-The PANDRISK research project will perform psychological research on how people react to a pandemic outbreak.
-The aim is to provide a foundation of knowledge which governments and health authorities can use to tackle the current COVID-19 pandemic and future pandemics.
+The COVID-19 pandemic affected nearly all individuals to some degree.
+The PANDRISK research project conducted psychological research to explore how individuals responded to a pandemic outbreak.
+The objective was to establish a knowledge base that governmental bodies and health authorities could utilize to address the then-current COVID-19 pandemic as well as potential future pandemics.

-The project is led by the research group Operative Psychology at UiB with contributions from regional, national and international experts and collaborators from Columbia University in New York and King's college in London.
-Findings in the studies will be made available continuously throughout the project and published in peer reviewed journals.
-Data collected will be open access, where anonymized data will be available to other researchers.
+The project was led by the Operative Psychology research group at UiB, in collaboration with regional, national, and international experts, along with partners from Columbia University in New York and King's College in London.
+The findings from the studies were continually disseminated throughout the project and published in peer-reviewed journals.
+The collected data was made publicly accessible, with anonymized data shared for the benefit of other researchers.

-The PANDRISK project is funded by the Trond Mohn Foundation, project number TMS2020TMT08.
+Funding for the PANDRISK project was provided by the Trond Mohn Foundation, project number TMS2020TMT08.